-The preparation of financial statements in accordance with Canadian accounting standards for pension plans requires the Trustees to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the year.
+The preparation of financial statements in accordance with Canadian accounting standards for pension plans requires the Trustees to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of changes in net assets available for benefits during the year.
 Actual results could differ from their best estimates, as additional information becomes available in the future.